 What is the EENA?

-The EENA memberships include about 800 emergency services representatives from 43 European countries, 60 solution providers, 9 international associations/organisations as well as 26 Members of the European Parliament.
+The EENA memberships include 890 emergency services representatives from 44 European countries, 65 solution providers, 9 international associations/organisations, 130 Members of the European Parliament and 50 researchers.

 EENA believes that:

 EENA advocates: EENA advocates to authorities the issues related to the 112 and public warning based on citizens' requirements.

 EENA brings individuals and organisations together: The EENA Advisory Board gathers politicians, associations, international organisations and solution providers in view of improving the whole 112 chain.
 The 112 Emergency Services Staff Network (112 ESSN) gathers individuals working for emergency services or relevant public authorities in order to foster sharing of experience and best practices.
 The MEPs 112 Champions is a network of Members of the European Parliament committed to promote better emergency communications for citizens.

 EENA organises events: Every year, EENA organises leading events in emergency communications, bringing together stakeholders in the field: emergency services, public authorities, researchers and industry representatives.
 Our events are free for EENA members.
 These events provide networking platforms for experts and practitioners, sharing of best practice and encourage debate on key issues in the emergency services sector.

 EENA works on technical issues: The EENA and its Members work on defining requirements and performances indicators for emergency services in the 112 Operations and the NG112 Committees.

 EENA participates to EU funded projects: The EENA is participating to EU projects in order to promote the citizens requirements in the field of emergency communication.

 EENA raises awareness on the 112: The EENA is promoting the 112 in the media.
 In collaboration with the EENA Advisory Board, EENA created the 112 Foundation that focuses on educating citizens about the existence and use of the 112.